The Veterans Covenant Healthcare Alliance (VCHA) is a group of more than 40 providers aiming to improve the healthcare veterans receive from the NHS.

 In 2014, Professor Tim Briggs CBE, Co-chair of the VCHA and Chair of the GIRFT programme, wrote The Chavasse Report on improving armed forces and veteran care while raising NHS standards.
 His report, based on findings from his original orthopaedic GIRFT visits, recommended establishing a support network of hospitals.
 The resulting VCHA works closely with NHS Improvement, NHS England, service charities and the Ministry of Defence.

-The Alliance seeks to showcase high quality veterans’ healthcare and support NHS hospitals to learn from each other by sharing what works.
+The Alliance seeks to showcase high quality veterans’ healthcare and support NHS trusts to learn from each other by sharing what works.
 This includes committing to the Armed Forces Covenant, raising awareness among staff of veterans’ healthcare needs, and establishing clear links with service charities and local support providers.
-25 hospitals have already demonstrated they are delivering these standards and have been accredited as ‘Veteran Aware.’
+49 trusts have already demonstrated they are delivering these standards and have been accredited as ‘Veteran Aware.’

 Professor Tim Briggs, Co-Chair of the Veterans Covenant Hospital Alliance and Chair of the GIRFT Programme